Music & Theatre (MTF)

 MTF 151 Music Fundamentals (3 credits)

 A study of elements of music including notation, rhythm, scales, intervals, melody, harmony, and form.
 To facilitate reading skills, class exercises in ear training are included.
 Previous musical training unnecessary.
+Music, Theatre, & Film fee of $150.00 applies to this course.

-Attributes: GEP Art/Literature, Music Industry Course, Undergraduate
+Attributes: CCC: F&P Arts, Design & Creative, GEP: Art/Literature, Music Industry Course, Undergraduate

 MTF 152 Music Appreciation (3 credits)

 This course is a survey of music from the Middle Ages to the Twentieth Century.
 Emphasis is placed on the elements of music, styles of major historical periods, and the lives and works of representative composers.
+Music, Theatre, & Film fee of $150.00 applies to this course.

 Attributes: Undergraduate